SEE SITE STANDARDS SPECIFIC TO THIS CATEGORY, below

 These must be included in the Description, if not added from the Location and Date of photo menus on the Upload page.

-14 Old photos from members archives must comply with Site Standards.
+14 Old photos or negative scans from members archives must comply with Site Standards.

 SITE STANDARDS SPECIFIC TO THIS CATEGORY